gabrielkorytiak/Windows-Deployment-Script/README.md

 Manula deployment of Windows for IT admins

-Exernal Windows instalation in external hard drives/USB stick/SD Card (Windows To Go)
+External Windows instalation in external hard drives/USB stick/SD Card (Windows To Go)

 Bypass system requirments (Yes this script will allow to install Windows 11 on unsuported hardware)